 Scholar Rock Holding Corporation (the "Company") is a late-stage biopharmaceutical company focused on the discovery, development, and delivery of innovative medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
-As a global leader in transforming growth factor beta ("TGF\$") superfamily biology, the Company's novel understanding of the molecular mechanisms of growth factor activation enabled the development of a proprietary platform for the discovery and development of monoclonal antibodies that locally and selectively target the precursor, or latent, forms of growth factors.
+As a global leader in transforming growth factor beta ("TGF β ") superfamily biology, the Company's novel understanding of the molecular mechanisms of growth factor activation enabled the development of a proprietary platform for the discovery and development of monoclonal antibodies that locally and selectively target the precursor, or latent, forms of growth factors.
+By targeting the signaling proteins at the cellular level and acting in the disease microenvironment, the Company believes that it may avoid the historical dose-limiting safety challenges associated with inhibiting growth factors for therapeutic effect.

 The Company's first product candidate, apitegromab, is a highly selective, fully human, monoclonal antibody, with a unique mechanism of action that results in inhibition of the activation of the growth factor, myostatin, in skeletal muscle.
 Apitegromab is being developed as a potential first muscle-targeted therapy for the treatment of spinal muscular atrophy ("SMA").
-The Company is conducting SAPPHIRE, a pivotal Phase 3 clinical trial to evaluate the efficacy and safety of apitegromab in patients with nonambulatory Type 2 and Type 3 SMA.
-In 2023, the Company completed enrollment for the Phase 3 SAPPHIRE trial and announced data from the Phase 2 TOPAZ trial extension period evaluating patient outcomes at 36 months of treatment with apitegromab.
+The Company completed SAPPHIRE, a pivotal Phase 3 clinical trial to evaluate the efficacy and safety of apitegromab in patients with nonambulatory Type 2 and Type 3 SMA and announced positive top-line results in October 2024.
+The study achieved its primary endpoint.
+The Company submitted a U.S. Biologics License Application to the FDA in January 2025 and is planning to submit a European Union marketing authorization application to the European Medicines Agency ("EMA") in the first quarter of 2025.
+If apitegromab is approved, the Company expects to initiate a commercial product launch in the fourth quarter of 2025 in the United States, with a commercial launch of apitegromab in Europe to follow.
+Additionally, in 2024, the Company announced data from the Phase 2 TOPAZ trial extension period which showed patient outcomes at 48 months of treatment with apitegromab.
+The FDA granted Fast Track designation, Rare Pediatric Disease designation and Orphan Drug designation to apitegromab for the treatment of SMA in May 2021, August 2020 and March 2018, respectively.
+The EMA granted Priority Medicines ("PRIME") designation in March 2021 and the EC granted orphan medicinal product designation in December 2018 to apitegromab for the treatment of SMA.

-In October 2023, the Company announced plans to expand into cardiometabolic disorders and advance its anti-myostatin program with SRK-439, a novel, fully human anti-myostatin monoclonal antibody, for evaluation in cardiometabolic disorders, including obesity, towards a potential investigational new drug application ("IND") submission in 2025.
-To inform the development of SRK-439, the Company plans to initiate a Phase 2 proof-of-concept trial of apitegromab in combination with a GLP-1-receptor agonist in 2024.
+In October 2023, the Company announced an expansion of its therapeutic focus into cardiometabolic disorders by advancing its anti-myostatin program with SRK-439, a novel, fully human anti-myostatin monoclonal antibody, for evaluation in cardiometabolic disorders, including obesity.
+The Company is developing SRK-439 towards a potential investigational new drug application ("IND") submission in the third quarter of 2025.
+To inform the development of SRK-439, in May 2024 the Company initiated the Phase 2 EMBRAZE proof-of-concept trial, designed to assess the safety and efficacy of apitegromab to preserve muscle mass in individuals living with obesity and on background therapy of a GLP-1 receptor agonist ("GLP-1 RA").
+In September 2024, the Company announced that it had completed enrollment in the Phase 2 EMRAZE proof-of-concept trial.
+Top-line results from this trial are expected in the second quarter of 2025.